-A Ph.D. program in computing and information sciences is launched by the B. Thomas Golisano College of Computing and Information Sciences.
+A Ph.D. program in computing and information sciences is launched by the Golisano College of Computing and Information Sciences.
 This marks RIT’s third Ph.D. program.

 The Golisano Institute for Sustainability is established at RIT with a founding commitment of $10 million from RIT Trustee B. Thomas Golisano, founder and chairman of Paychex Inc.

-The first Imagine RIT: Innovation and Creativity Festival draws more than 15,000 visitors to campus to see more than 400 interactive exhibits and displays, including new ideas for products and services, creative arts and crafts, and faculty and student research.
+The first Imagine RIT: Creativity and Innovation Festival draws more than 15,000 visitors to campus to see more than 400 interactive exhibits and displays, including new ideas for products and services, creative arts and crafts, and faculty and student research.

-RIT and Rochester General Health System begin a strategic alliance.
+RIT and Rochester Regional Health begin a strategic alliance.

 The iconic work of international designers Massimo and Lella Vignelli is permanently archived at a new design center, the Vignelli Center for Design Studies.
-The Vignellis created the New York City subway signage, the Handkerchief Chair, the Paper Clip Table, the Stendig calendar, the interior of St. Peter’s Lutheran Church in New York City, the corporate identity programs for Xerox, American Airlines, packaging programs for Bloomingdales and Saks Fifth Avenue, to name a few.
+The Vignellis created the New York City subway signage, the Handkerchief Chair, the Paper Clip Table, the Stendig calendar, the interior of St. Peter’s Lutheran Church in New York City, the corporate identity programs for Xerox, American Airlines, and packaging programs for Bloomingdales and Saks Fifth Avenue.

-Golisano Institute for Sustainability, which houses one of the world¹s first Ph.D. programs in sustainability, opens its doors to a new home.
+The Golisano Institute for Sustainability, which houses one of the world’s first Ph.D. programs in sustainability, opens its doors to its new building.
 The institute conducts cutting-edge research in nanotechnology, alternative energy development and sustainable design.
 It is one of the greenest buildings in the world, powered by the sun, wind and fuel cell technology.

 Sebastian and Lenore Rosica Hall opens at NTID.
 This space will serve as an innovation and research hub for NTID.